 Cover: Satellite image of Fernhill Estate lands, with the current Fernhill estate boundary outlined in red.
 Overlay prepared by Paul Davies Pty Ltd utilising satellite image from NSW Land & Property Information Six Maps Figure 1: Current boundary of the Fernhill Estate lands (outlined in red).
 This land encompasses a variety of allotments of land, as outlined in Figure 2 below.
-Source: Image prepared by Paul Davies Pty Ltd, overlay onto NSW Land & Property Information Six Maps satellite image Figure 2: Site plan showing the Fernhill estate land, including Lot and DP numbers for allotments Figure 3: Fernhill SHR listing boundary, which includes Lot 2, DP 541825, Lot 10, DP 615085 (including small parcel of land on the eastern side of Mulgoa Road) and Lot 11, DP 615085 Source: SHR listing form, NSW Heritage Branch, OEH Figure 4: Extract: Penrith LEP 2010 Heritage Map 007, showing part of the Fernhill site at left (coloured, Heritage Item No. 2260128).
-This also shows the locations of adjacent heritage items, numbered (see Table 2 for detail) Figure 5: Extract: Penrith LEP 2010 Heritage Map 001, showing the western part of the Fernhill estate under the LEP heritage listing (coloured) at right.
+Source: Image prepared by Paul Davies Pty Ltd, overlay onto NSW Land & Property Information Six Maps satellite image Figure 2: Site plan showing the Fernhill estate land, including Lot and DP numbers for allotments4 Figure 3: Fernhill SHR listing boundary, which includes Lot 2, DP 541825, Lot 10, DP 615085 (including small parcel of land on the eastern side of Mulgoa Road) and Lot 11, DP 615085.
+The site has been further sub-divided since the listing was gazetted.
+Source: SHR listing form, NSW Heritage Branch, OEH Figure 4: Extract: Penrith LEP 2010 Heritage Map 007, showing part of the Fernhill site at left (coloured, Heritage Item No. 2260128).
+This also shows the locations of adjacent heritage items, numbered (see Table 2 for detail).
+Inexplicably Penrith City Council selectively listed the lands of heritage value in the area leaving key parts of the Cottage lands and St Thomas Rectory site unlisted in the 2010 LEP where they had been previously listed.
+Figure 5: Extract: Penrith LEP 2010 Heritage Map 001, showing the western part of the Fernhill estate under the LEP heritage listing (coloured) at right.
 The nearby separately listed sites are Fairlight (Heritage Item No. 2260140 to the south), which adjoins Fernhill estate lands which are not heritage-listed, and item 2260141 to the west, which is a local heritage item in the LEP.
 (Details of heritage items in the vicinity of Fernhill outlined in Table 2 below).
 Figure 6: Core Fernhill estate area, including Lot 2, DP 541825 (centre, which contains the house and garden), Lot 10, DP 615085 (which includes a small parcel of land on the eastern side of Mulgoa Road), and Lot 11, DP 615085.
 Note: Mulgoa Road forms most of the eastern boundary of this area.
-Source: NSW Land & Property Information Six Maps Figure 7: Northern Precinct Fernhill Estate lots Source: NSW Land & Property Information Six Maps Figure 8: Lot 100, DP 717549, frontage to Mulgoa Road.
+Source: NSW Land & Property Information Six Maps Figure 7: Northern Precinct Fernhill Estate lots Source: NSW Land & Property Information Six Maps15 Figure 8: Lot 100, DP 717549, frontage to Mulgoa Road.
 This lot contains a modern residence.
 Source: NSW Land & Property Information Six Maps Figure 9: Lot 1, DP 570484, the northern lot within the Fernhill Estate eastern precinct.
 This lot is largely cleared, with some natural forest along its northern boundary, and contains a watercourse, and a modern residence with outbuildings and garden.
 This lot is opposite St Thomas Road, a local heritage item.
-Source: NSW Land & Property Information Six Maps Figure 10: Lot 6, DP 173159, the southern lot within the Fernhill eastern precinct.
+Source: NSW Land & Property Information Six Maps Figure10: Lot 6, DP 173159, the southern lot within the Fernhill eastern precinct.
 This lot is largely cleared at its eastern end, however with a watercourse and forest at its western end.
 This lot is adjacent to the Mulgoa Public School.
-Source: NSW Land & Property Information Six Maps Figure 11: Site of Mulgoa Public School, adjacent to the southern lot of the eastern precinct Figure 12: Lot 31, DP 237163, the northern lot within the western precinct.
-Source: NSW Land & Property Information Six Maps Figure 13: Lot 1, DP 549247, the southern lot within the western precinct Source: NSW Land & Property Information Six Maps Figure 14: Lot 2, DP 541825 of the Fernhill estate (shaded yellow, outlined in red), which contains the house and garden (but not all of the outbuildings) and is a relatively small part of the existing Fernhill estate landholding.
+Source: NSW Land & Property Information Six Maps Figure 11: Site of Mulgoa Public School, adjacent to the southern lot of the eastern precinct19 Figure 12: Lot 2, DP 541825 of the Fernhill estate (shaded yellow, outlined in red), which contains the house and garden (but not all of the outbuildings) and is a relatively small part of the existing Fernhill estate landholding.
 Note: racecourse and Mulgoa Road at right.
 Source: NSW Land & Property Information Six Maps